Symptoms

 Most patients present with mild, nonspecific signs and symptoms associated with changes in mineral homeostasis.2

-Image of muscles | HPT can affect the neuromuscular system.
+Image of muscles as hypoparathyroidism can affect the neuromuscular system.

 Neuromuscular3